Foreign relations of Israel: Cyprus

 Israel has had diplomatic relations with Cyprus since Israel's independence in 1948, when Cyprus was a British protectorate.
 Israel and Cyprus' associations have continued to expand since 1960, the year of Cyprus' independence.
 The neighboring countries trade regularly and there are high flows of tourism between them.
 However, Cypriot politicians have frequently spoken out against Israeli military raids in the Palestinian territories as well as the 2006 Lebanon War, during which Cyprus was forced to manage a heavy flow of refugees and aid out of and into Lebanon.

 However, the discovery of natural gas in the Leviathan gas field led to a thawing of relations between the two governments.
 The two countries demarcated their Exclusive Economic Zones in 2010.
 Israel's rising antagonism with Turkey further increased the level of cooperation between the two countries, as Israel compensated by improving its relations elsewhere.
 In February 2012, Netanyahu visited Cyprus, the first visit of an Israeli Prime Minister in history.
-The collaboration between Cyprus, Israel and Greece on natural gas extraction has been characterised by the media as the Energy Triangle.

-Cyprus serves an important role as the place where most Israeli couples obtain civil marriages, because Cyprus is the closest country on good diplomatic terms with Israel that issues civil marriages.
-Israel does not issue civil marriages, only religious ones, with religious restrictions on the eligibility of marriage, and a recent law allows civil marriages in Israel under one condition: both individuals are non-Jewish residents of the state.
-Israel does however recognize civil marriages issued abroad, with Cyprus being the largest source of easy civil marriage licenses.

 Relations between Israel and Cyprus are based on mutual respect for Western values, the support for free-market economy and the establishment of democracies in the Middle East that would co-exist peacefully.